 - Follow approved protocols.

 Per Ch.
 256, Wis.
 Stats., and Wisconsin Administrative Code DHS 110, every group that operates as or advertises as providing Basic-level service must submit an operational plan and obtain a license as a Basic service.
 Additionally, all individuals operating as Basics with a 9-1-1 response service must be trained through a department (DHS) approved Basic program and obtain and maintain a state certificate.

 EMT Service Licensure

 If an EMT service is not a licensed provider, submit an operational plan.
 Follow the links below for the needed documents:

 Individual EMT Certification

 As for any other type of EMS licensure, you must obtain your initial Basic provider license within 24 months of successfully completing the Basic course.
-This must be completed from their E-Licensing account which can be accessed by clicking this E-Licensing (exit DHS) link.
-After this has been obtained the Basic will need to complete a Local Credential Agreement (LCA) for the service they wish to be affiliated with.
+This must be completed from your E-Licensing account.
+After you have obtained your initial Basic license, you will need to complete a Local Credential Agreement (LCA) for the service you wish to be affiliated with.
 Only after both the service and the service's Medical Directors approve the LCA will you be added to the service's roster.

 Services that wish to provide in-house, flexible refresher training may do so by following the directions listed for EMT-Basic In-House Flexible Refresher Request For specific requirements for all levels, go to the Renewal/Retraining Requirements page.